Unstructured-IO/unstructured/docs/source/core/embedding.rst

 see the updated elements list (with the ``embeddings`` attribute included for each element), the embedding vector for the query string, and some metadata properties about the embedding model.

-To use Voyage AI tou will need to pass Voyage AI API Key (obtained from https://dash.voyageai.com/) as the ``api_key`` parameter.
+To use Voyage AI you will need to pass Voyage AI API Key (obtained from https://dash.voyageai.com/) as the ``api_key`` parameter.

 The ``model_name`` parameter is mandatory, please check the available models